 The Department of Anatomy is part of the School of Medical Sciences and is within the Faculty of Medicine & Health.
-Professor Nalini Pather is the Head of Anatomy and appointments to see her may be made through email (N.Pather@unsw.edu.au).
+Pascal Carrive is the Head of Anatomy and appointments to see him may be made through email (p.carrive@unsw.edu.au).